-i.
+- i.
 Complaints that may lead to probation with a transcript notation, suspension, expulsion, revocation of degree, revocation of student organization recognition, or loss of approval for a student organization residence may only be resolved in a COD hearing or via a COD sanctioning panel.
-These panels may also assign appropriate educational sanctions.

-ii.
-All hearings will be chaired by the COD Chair or Associate Chair.

-iii.
-See Section XIV for specific rules and procedures regarding hearings involving complaints of sexual misconduct, intimate partner violence, and stalking.
+These panels may also assign appropriate educational sanctions. - ii.
+All hearings will be chaired by the COD Chair or Associate Chair. - iii.
+See Sections XIII, XIV, XV, and XVI for specific rules and procedures regarding hearings involving complaints of sexual misconduct, sexual harassment, intimate partner violence, stalking, and Title IX Sexual Harassment.